 Files are automatically downloaded for analysts to perform deeper analysis and identify any suspicious files.
 The automatic download is based on the configuration in the policy where you can limit the number of the files by allowing only the files matching criteria to be downloaded.
 By default, only a single copy of the file (unsigned) and files lesser than 1 MB are downloaded.
-For more information, see "Creating Groups and Policies" topic in the NetWitness Endpoint Configuration Guide.
-Go to the Master Table of Contents to find all RSA NetWitness Platform 11.x documents.
+For more information, see Create Groups and Policies.

 Endpoint Agent Log File Collection

-For a list of currently supported event source types, see the "Currently Supported File Log Event Source Types" section in the NetWitness Endpoint Configuration Guide for RSA NetWitness Platform.
-Go to the Master Table of Contents to find all RSA NetWitness Platform 11.x documents.
+For a list of currently supported event source types, see Supported File Log Event Source Types.

 Support for New Operating System Versions in Endpoint Agent